blairliikala/ee_ldap/README.md

 # ee_ldap
 LDAP Login support for ExpressionEngine v6, and maybe v5.

-Allows EE logins and member creation via LDAP, or by the native member managment system.
+Allows EE logins and member creation via LDAP, or by the native member managment system, by member role group.
+Includes sorting, overrides and custom member fields.

-## Installation
+## Installation and Setup
-Installs like any other add-on.
+Copy files like any other add-on.
 On install:
-Member fields are created unless they match existing fields:
+Member fields are created unless they match existing field short names below:
 ```php
 first_name
 last_name